samhitapn/sWGS-HRD/README.md

     ${2} : <COHORT_NAME>
     ${3} : <BAMPATHs_FILE>
     ${4} : <SAMPLE_LIST>
-    (Refer Section "Launch the CNA and Genotyping jobs - automatically" for definition of these parameters)
+    (Refer Section "Launch the ichorCNA and Genotyping jobs - automatically" for definition of these parameters)

     TASK1 : CREATE ALL THE NECESSARY DIRECTORIES/ SUB-DIRECTORIES